ibm-apiconnect/api-discovery-otel-collector/Nginx-README.md

 See here for a full list of [nginx-directives](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#nginx-directives) configurations which can be set in the nginx config and used to explitly give some trace parameter values.

 The datasource name of the APIs collected through this integration will be named after the env OTEL_SERVICE_NAME from the nginx deployment or the service name from the otel-nginx.toml.
-Alternatively this module can support setting custom trace attributes [opentelemetry_attribute](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#opentelemetry_attribute) which can be used to set the datasource name via `ibm-api-discovery-datasource.name`
+Alternatively this module can support setting custom trace attributes [opentelemetry_attribute](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx#opentelemetry_attribute) which can be used to set the datasource name via a custom attribte called `ibm-api-discovery-datasource.name`

 Below is an example of nginx config when using this module